- Tofu is made from Soya beans.

 Reasons for reducing meat consumption:

-- 20% of people have concerns over animal welfare.
+20% of people have concerns about animal welfare.

-- 19% of people have concerns around food safety in relation to meat.
+19% of people have concerns about food safety in relation to meat.

 *Key findings, report commissioned by the Vegetarian Society, carried out by NatCen’s British Social Attitudes published in February 2016.